 Although a fluorophore that can be excited by one photon can also be excited by two photons, the spectral characteristics may be different.
 Thus, the fluorophores for two-photon imaging should be carefully selected.

-The fluorophores that work very well for one photon imaging may not be optimal for two-photon imaging.
+The fluorophores that work very well for one-photon imaging may not be optimal for two-photon imaging.

 Comparison of two-photon imaging and confocal microscopy

-Confocal microscopy achieves greater resolution compared to conventional light microscopy using conjugate apertures: one which illuminates and other which collects light from the correct focal plane.
+Confocal microscopy achieves greater resolution compared to conventional light microscopy using conjugate apertures: one which illuminates and the other which collects light from the correct focal plane.

 The pinhole aperture is the most critical part of confocal microscopy, as it prevents the collection of out-of-focus light and achieves ‘confocality’.
-However, two-photon microscopy offers several advantages; one, it provides better signal to noise ratio in deep or thick specimens.
+However, two-photon microscopy offers several advantages; one, it provides a better signal to noise ratio in deep or thick specimens.

-Second, confocal microscopy uses aperture to reject out-of-focus light, while two-photon microscope only excites fluorophores in the right plane.
+Second, confocal microscopy uses aperture to reject out-of-focus light, while a two-photon microscope only excites fluorophores in the right plane.
 This reduces unnecessary bleaching of fluorophores.

-Third, as the wavelength of excitation light is twice than the wavelengths is used for a single photon excitation, there is a wide degree of separation between excitation and emission wavelengths.
+Third, as the wavelength of excitation light is twice the wavelengths used for a single photon excitation, there is a wide degree of separation between excitation and emission wavelengths.
 This reduces spectral overlap in excitation and emission.